MicrosoftDocs/azure-docs/articles/iot-suite/iot-suite-remote-monitoring-customize.md

 To learn how to add a new device type in the _device simulator_ microservice, see [Test your solution with simulated devices](iot-suite-remote-monitoring-test.md).

-### Creating methods and jobs
+### Define custom methods for simulated devices

-The following sections describe options to define custom methods and jobs in the remote monitoring solution:
+To learn how to define custom methods for simulated devices in the remote monitoring solution, see [Device Models](https://github.com/Azure/device-simulation-dotnet/wiki/%5BAPI-Specifications%5D-Device-Models) in the GitHub repository.

 <!--
 #### Using the simulator service